-Expenses for supplies, service, maintenance, repair, and storage of Union vehicles shall be performed or arranged for under the supervision of the Director/Building Operations.
-Emergency repairs or purchases incurred for repairs or purchases of a major nature for Union vehicles shall not be made without authorization from the Director/Building Operations.
+Expenses for supplies, service, maintenance, repair, and storage of Union vehicles shall be performed or arranged for under the supervision of the Associate Director/Director of Business Operations.
+Emergency repairs or purchases incurred for repairs or purchases of a major nature for Union vehicles shall not be made without authorization from the Associate Director/Director of Business Operations.
 A major repair or purchase is defined as one that is \$200 or more.
 Towing and service charges incurred through improper parking of the vehicle by the operator shall be charged to the operator.